sampsyo/cs6120/content/blog/2019-10-02-probabril/index.md

 chi2 2.72 p 0.2564 	 (50, 24, 24) (53, 29, 18)

 random programs that could not be executed by xbrili due to undefined variables: 3
 ```

 Low $p$-values are bad, because they suggest that the expected distribution is different from the observed one.
-However, when this happens there are a few explanations for this --- not only are the sample sizes very low, but also I had to set a very aggressive timeout for the interpreter to avoid the numerous infinite loops, which results in a count of zero for some programs which may have terminated.
+However, when this happens there are a few explanations for this---not only are the sample sizes very low, but also I had to set a very aggressive timeout for the interpreter to avoid the numerous infinite loops, which results in a count of zero for some programs which may have terminated.

 Nonetheless, one can see that the expected frequencies mirror the expected ones.
-One might worry that this sample does not include many interesting programs with control flow that generates things with more than powers of two --- and this is largely true, but every once in a while it does happen, and anecdotally `xbrili` still gets them right.
+One might worry that this sample does not include many interesting programs with control flow that generates things with more than powers of two---and this is largely true, but every once in a while it does happen, and anecdotally `xbrili` still gets them right.